Blotch3D/Blotch3D/README.md

 line.
 All MonoGame features remain available.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
-And yes, the reference documentation really does explain when and how to use it, and it answers common questions, rather than simply re-stating the obvious (i.e. a hypothetical method that might be called "RecalibrateFragistat" is not documented as "This method recalibrates the fragistat").
 If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
 In that case you need to look it up online.

 Developing with Blotch3D
 ------------------------